8/6/2024

 speaker

 Great, thanks.
-And then just on 718, can you expand, I guess, on the progress with that study and timelines?
-And I guess, thinking through, are there any updated thoughts on your side about if the timeline of the oral on 718 end up being more similar, kind of the value of moving them both forward versus maybe just the oral?
+And then just on 718, can you expand, I guess, on the progress of that study and timelines? thinking through, are there any updated thoughts on your side about if the timeline of the oral and 718 end up being more similar, kind of the value of moving them both forward versus maybe just the oral?

 speaker